 This trait measures a person’s reliability and dependability.
-Someone who scores higher in this area is more goal-oriented, tends to control impulses and is usually very organized.
+Someone who scores higher in this area is more goal-oriented, tends to control impulses, and is usually very organized.
 They are likely to see success in school and excel as a leader.
 Those who score lower in this area are more likely to be impulsive and procrastinate on assignments.

 The extroversion trait indicates how social and talkative a person may be.
-Those scoring high in extroversion are generally more assertive, socially confident and recharge from interacting with people, while those who score lower are more likely to seek solitude and introspection.
+Those scoring high in extroversion are generally more assertive, socially confident, and recharge from interacting with people, while those who score lower are more likely to seek solitude and introspection.

 Agreeableness shows how well someone can get along with other people.
-People scoring high in this trait are usually well-liked, sympathetic and affectionate, and those who score lower are perceived as blunt, rude and sarcastic.
+People scoring high in this trait are usually well-liked, sympathetic, and affectionate, and those who score lower are perceived as blunt, rude, and sarcastic.

 The last OCEAN trait is also known as emotional stability.
 It measures how well a person can control emotions like anxiety and sadness.
 Scoring high in this area indicates that someone may be prone to those emotions and may also have low self-esteem.
 Those receiving a low score are probably more confident and adventurous.

-OCEAN in the Workplace
+The Big Five Personality Traits in the Workplace

 Many studies have been conducted on the OCEAN model and behavior, and how these traits can somewhat predict a person’s workplace social behavior and performance.
 Having a deeper understanding of these behaviors can help coworkers and managers create trust, better relate to one another and cultivate a stronger workplace culture.

 Neuroticism high scores may indicate a higher propensity toward employee burnout, as those employees have a tougher time managing their emotions.
-A high emotional stability is linked to high life and job satisfaction, as well as lower stress levels.
+High emotional stability is linked to high life and job satisfaction, as well as lower stress levels.
 Additionally, those with emotional stability have a better chance of dealing with workplace demands, especially fast-paced change.

 Extroverts are people who take charge of situations.
-Typically, a high extroversion score shows that that person may have a strong leadership ability.
+Typically, a high extroversion score shows that that person may have strong leadership ability.
 They are more likely to behave impulsively than introverts, however.

 People who are open also have an easier time with workplace changes and are more adaptable.
 They are also usually effective leaders and are “less susceptible to a decline in performance over a longer time period,” according to Essentials of Organizational Behavior.